BlackReap-er/Sia/README.md

   <h3 align="center">Sia</h3>

   <p align="center">
-    Sia is a browser extension that not only makes your browsing experience safe but makes it optimized
+    A browser extension that not only makes your browsing experience safe but also optimized.
 </p>